Inok/NuGet.Promoter/README.md

 ```
 > promote-nuget promote --help

+DESCRIPTION:
+Promote packages and their dependencies from one feed to another.

 USAGE:
-    Promote.NuGet.exe promote [OPTIONS] <COMMAND>
+    Promote.NuGet.dll promote [OPTIONS] <COMMAND>

 OPTIONS:
     -h, --help    Prints help information

 COMMANDS:
     package <id>          Promotes the specified package and its dependencies from one feed to another
+    list <file>           Promotes packages listed in the specified file, and their dependencies
-    from-file <file>    Promotes packages listed in the specified file
+    from-config <file>    Promotes packages as configured in the specified file
 ```

 # Third-party components